 So I am really very proud to share that our Margaret River Sauvignon Blanc Semillon 2010 is featured in the current issue of Gourmet Traveller Wine Apr/May 2021 and has just been recently reviewed by Huon Hooke of the Real Review, scoring 91 points with a drink till 2025, and by @the3winesmen: “the results of releasing wine when ready to drink as habit should just be the norm.”

-I recently submitted our museum 2005 SSB to a tasting by Winestate so let's see how the wine does.
+I submitted our museum 2005 SSB to a tasting by Winestate so let's see how the wine does - it received five stars out of five!

 Charmaine of UMAMU